-You are our customer and we are here to serve you by ensuring that you enjoy healthy and delicious meals.
+Guest feedback is immensely important to us.
 We have several means for you to communicate with us with your suggestions or concerns.

-- The Student Government dining service committee: Open to anyone, the dining service committee meets biweekly during the semester.
-The dining service director participates in the committee, and it is our primary means of responding to your needs.
-Watch for signs announcing the first meeting early in the semester. - Suggestion boxes: Suggestion boxes are located in the Campus Center and Student Center.
-Please leave us feedback, we reply to and post all comments received. - In person: a dining service manager or supervisor is on duty at all meals.
+- The Student Government Food Committee: Open to anyone, the food committee meets bi-weekly during the semester.
+Wildcat Hospitality's General Manager participates in the committee, and it is our primary means of responding to your needs.
+Watch for signs announcing the first meeting early in the semester. - Voice of the Consumer: Throughout the year we offer a digital feedback platform at the following website www.YourDiningVoice.com.
+Leave us feedback, comments, specific to certain locations.
+Come on by and tell us about any great experiences you've had on campus

+In person: a dining service manager or supervisor is on duty at all meals.
 Never hesitate to approach us during the meal period with any immediate concern.